 As Nkuma-Udah et al. point out [3], there are few African universities which offer BME courses.
-The few that do are based on curricula which were designed for Western universities over 20 years ago and which place undue emphasis on niche subjects like MicroElectroMechanical Systems (MEMs) and cell engineering and less on the learning of new, hard technology and equipment management, maintenance and repair [21].
+Those that do are based on curricula which were designed for Western universities over 20 years ago and which place undue emphasis on niche subjects like MicroElectroMechanical Systems (MEMs), nano medicine and cell engineering and less on the learning of new, hard technology and equipment management, maintenance and repair [30].
 Evidence from the ASIALINK project has demonstrated the value of developing expert skills through individualized programmes that cater to the specific social, cultural and technological needs of a region.
-While we are not advocating a revolution in BME teaching here, we are strongly in favour of the upgrading of curricula based on solid engineering principles (as outlined by Linsenmeier [22]) with new courses, new technology and new ways of thinking and problem solving, specifically adapted to the needs of countries with few resources.
-This approach is similar to that proposed by Tzavaras et al. [23] on computer enhanced education laboratories.
+While we are not advocating a complete revolution in BME teaching here, we are strongly in favour of the upgrading of curricula based on solid engineering principles (as outlined by Linsenmeier [31]) with new courses, new technology and new ways of thinking and problem solving, specifically adapted to the needs of countries with few resources.
+This approach is similar to that proposed by Tzavaras et al. [32] on computer enhanced education laboratories.
 Fusing the crowd design philosophy with the Biomedical Engineer's objective of improving human healthcare requires that patient safety and efficacy be the paramount concern and also the motivating force behind Crowd driven innovative biomedical device design.
 Biomedical devices must be designed with safety and efficacy in mind, and they should adhere to regulatory standards (albeit most of the countries in the region of interest have no regulatory authority for biomedical devices).
 Thus, the Crowd not only needs to be empowered with the technological know-how, but also be given the means to intelligently scan and filter the internet for useful open source materials without being overwhelmed by the choice available.
-To do so requires fundamental knowledge on biomedical devices, ergonomics, engineering and human physiology: this multidisciplinarity cries out for Crowd.
-Leaving aside large diagnostic and imaging equipment and prosthetic implants, the vast majority of biomedical devices have a large turnover and no one company monopolizes the market.
-They are also extremely diverse: examples are plasters, thermometers, hospital beds, sphygomanometers, etc. In this arena, there is huge scope for Crowd driven improvements and innovation.
+To do so requires fundamental knowledge on biomedical devices, ergonomics, engineering and human physiology: this multidisciplinarity cries out for Crowd, but with a controlled accredited infrastructure capable of designranking and accreditation, as we discuss in Section V.